What to Wear and How to Prepare - Family Portrait Sessions || Las Vegas Family Photographer

 Don't match, Coordinate!

 Okay, so maybe you've had an idea to just put everyone in denim jeans and solid white shirts?
 That matches right?
 It does, but it doesn't create any visual interest.
-That is my own family by the way a couple years ago.
-It looks okay, maybe, but like I said, no visual interest.
-When people view the photo, their eye will go directly to what your wearing instead of your beautiful faces first.
+That is my own family a couple years ago.
+It looks okay, maybe, but like I said, there isn't much visual interest.
+When people view the photo, their eye will go directly to what you're wearing instead of your beautiful faces first.

 I always recommend starting with picking your colors.
-Three to be exact.
-One neutral, one bold, and one accent color.
+I typically say three colors; one neutral, one bold, and one accent color.
 A great example would be navy, burgundy, and mustard yellow.
 Another would be gray, red, and white.
 You can definitely add in another color or two if it coordinates well.
 Here's what else is great, you can also use variations of these colors too.
 Different shades of gray work together very well, or various shades of blue as seen here: